-UHMWPE (Ultra high molecular weight polyethene) ropes are used across multiple industries including marine and industrial, commercial fishing, mountaineering and mountain climbing, yachting and aquaculture.
+UHMWPE (Ultra high molecular weight polyethylene uhmwpe) ropes are used as high performance lines across multiple industries including marine and industrial, commercial fishing, mountaineering and mountain climbing, yachting and aquaculture.

 You'll notice that a lot of the industries mentioned above are marine based.
-UHMWPE rope has qualities that make it an excellent choice for wet environments; it's light enough to float and hydrophobic.
+It has qualities that make it an excellent choice for wet environments; it's light enough to float and is hydrophobic.

-In combination with its excellent strength to weight ratio, low stretch and easy handling, UHMWPE rope is the rope of choice for ship assist lines, safety lines, offshore rigs and tankers (this rope is included in the OCIMF's Guide to Purchasing High Modulus Synthetic Fibre Mooring Lines.
+In combination with its excellent strength to weight ratio, low stretch and easy handling, it's the rope of choice for ship assist lines, safety lines, offshore rigs and tankers (this rope is included in the OCIMF's Guide to Purchasing High Modulus Synthetic Fibre Mooring Lines.

 UHMWPE is tasteless, odourless and non-toxic.
 With the exception of oxidising acids, it's also highly resistant to chemical corrosion.
 If you'd like to delve deeper into the science of UHMWPE then head over to it's Wiki page.

-UHMWPE ropes are at least 8 times stronger than steel or wire rope equivalents.
-They're 3 times stronger than polyester lines of comparable weight.
+UHMWPE is at least 15 times stronger than steel or wire rope equivalents.
+They're multiple times stronger than polyester lines of comparable weight.
 In addition to their strength, they're also much safer than wire.
 The recoil force is much less than steel rope on failure.
 On breakage, steel wire rope has a very unpredictable recoil and displays uneven breakage behaviour.
 This is due to the way that wire rope is coiled.
 When it's made, multiple strands of metal wire are twisted into a helix to form a composite rope.
 When the rope breaks, the helical rope unravels rapidly, causing razor-sharp edges to release with dangerous force.

-When UHMWPE rope breaks, the recoil force is significantly less.
+When these ropes break, the recoil force is significantly less.
 This is down to the fact that it's made up of long chains of overlapping polyethene, orientated in the same direction.
 This overlapping increases the bond strength.
-On breakage, UHMWPE rope displays a linear, predictable recoil.
+On breakage, it displays a linear, predictable recoil.

-Switching over to a UHMWPE rope can help to reduce risk factors on work sites.
+Switching over to a UHMWPE line can help to reduce risk factors on work sites.

-UHMWPE rope is designed to overcome four key challenges common in mooring, towing and heavy duty lifting.
+UHMWPE cord is designed to overcome four key challenges common in mooring, towing, as a winch rope and heavy duty lifting.
 These are abrasion resistance, bending-fatigue, compression and creep-fatigue.

 Bending fatigue occurs whenever a rope flexes or bends under tension.
 This can wear out the rope and reduce its lifetime.
 Compression fatigue occurs when the rope is compressed.
 Both of these need to be taken into consideration when using rope in high-load situations.

-As previously mentioned, UHMWPE rope is made up of long chains of overlapping polyethene fibres.
+As previously mentioned, it's made up of long chains of overlapping polyethene fibres.
 This means that compression and bending fatigue are considerably less than in synthetic and steel equivalents.

 Creep-fatigue happens when a rope elongates in high temperatures.
 Over time, it can lead to catastrophic failure of the rope and is a major risk factor in ropes made from normal synthetic fibres or regular HMPE.
 UHMWPE, on the other hand, has a creep lifetime up to 4 times greater than generic HMPE.

-Our UHMWPE is essentially the same as Dyneema Rope without the brand name.
+Our high performance UHMWPE is essentially the same as Dyneema Rope without the brand name.
 It's chemically identical but with a slightly different braid that has no impact on the properties of the line.